kickstartDS/ds-starter/README.md

 Because you can either use a **Design System** based on **kickstartDS** by working with **React** templates directly, or by alternatively using **CSS** and **JavaScript** bundles to be used with the raw markup generated by components... both cases are covered in this starter.

 It's also quite common for both types of usage to coexist for your **Design System**.
-Your main marketing page might be build with a headless CMS and a modern stack using **React**, while some arcane internal tooling might still use **PHP** for its templating.
+Your main marketing page might be built with a headless CMS and a modern stack using **React**, while some arcane internal tooling might still use **PHP** for its templating.
 This setup enables you to serve both!

 All bundling is handled by [the `dist:*` tasks](https://github.com/kickstartDS/ds-starter/blob/main/package.json#L24-L31) in `package.json`.